ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @beta
 class ExtendedArray<T> extends Array<T> {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "ExtendedArray" constructor(itemDescription: string, ...items: T[]);
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver constructor(itemDescription: string, ...items: T[]);
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "ExtendedArray" all(): T[];
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver all(): T[];
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "ExtendedArray" atLeastOne(failMessage?: string): Result<T[]>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver atLeastOne(failMessage?: string): Result<T[]>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "ExtendedArray" first(failMessage?: string): Result<T>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver first(failMessage?: string): Result<T>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "ExtendedArray"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "ExtendedArray" static isExtendedArray<T>(a?: T[]): a is ExtendedArray<T>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static isExtendedArray<T>(a?: T[]): a is ExtendedArray<T>;
     // (undocumented)
     readonly itemDescription: string;
     single(predicate?: (item: T) => boolean): Result<T>;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "ExtendedArray"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @beta
 function extendedArrayOf<T, TC = undefined>(label: string, converter: Converter<T, TC>, onError?: OnError_2): Converter<ExtendedArray<T>, TC>;